GenILab-FAU/research-project/README.md

 # Description

 Enter a brief Description about what this project will achieve.
-* eventually, this could be a quick summary of the arguments in your README.md
+* what will this project achieve?
-* what this project will achieve?
+* quick summary of the arguments from the [Research Plan](./RESEARCH.md)

 # Operation

 Describe how to use it.. download, config, running the commands, etc..